Monday, September 2, 2024

 • Expulsion from school

 Another prudential reason for not cheating is that it stifles the development of the cheater’s own potential.
 Cheaters cheat themselves out of their own possibilities.
-Oscar Lavant once observed: " It's not what you are, it's what you don't become."
-That's dead right, but only as far as it goes.
-Cheating also involves what you are.
+As Oscar Lavant once observed: " It's not what you are, it's what you don't become."
+He's dead right.
+But cheating also involves what you are.
 Or, put another way, it defines what you really are.
-As Emerson observed; "As a man chooses, so is he."
+As Emerson noted; "As a man chooses, so is he."

-Another prudential reason not to cheat is that in subjects learned sequentially cheating only postpones inevitable failure.
+Another reason not to cheat is that it's particularly dumb to do so in subjects that are learned sequentially.
+Here cheating only postpones inevitable failure.
 Let’s say someone cheats his way through an introductory math or foreign language course.
-His or her lack of actual ability typically catches up with them in the very next course.
-The same applies to many other subjects.
-In other words, cheating often only postpones the inevitable.
+His or her lack of actual accomplishment typically catches up with them in the very next course.
+The same applies to many other subjects of that nature.
 The odds that cheaters can keep cheating their way through school get slimmer and slimmer as the cheater "advances."

 We see, then, that there are solid practical reasons not to cheat.

-The Ten Commandments offer one well-known ethical argument against cheating.
-“Thou shalt not steal.”
+The Ten Commandments offer one argument against cheating.
+The applicable commandment is: “Thou shalt not steal.”
 Since a cheater gets a grade they didn't earn, cheating is stealing.
-Additionally, deciding whether or not to cheat measures a person's character.
-Especially if there is a good chance of not getting caught.
-So cheaters should remember, their character is the very essence of their being.
+But Judeo-Christian values aside, deciding whether or not to cheat is a measure of character.
+And that's especially true if there is little to no chance of getting caught.
+That's the point of the U.S. military academies utilizing honor codes.
+So all would-be cheaters would be wise to remember that their character is their very essence.
+It's who they really are.

 Cheating also produces unjust consequences.
 Justice requires that each person gets what he or she deserves.
 Deciding what people deserve isn’t easy.
-That's not the case with cheaters.
-The cheater didn’t actually do the work, their honest classmates did.
-Therefore, the cheater does not deserve the same grade.
-Also cheaters cheat every honest member of the class — including their friends.
-(It's particularly disgusting to cheat one's friends.)
+But that's not the case with cheaters.
+The cheater didn’t actually do the work.
+Their honest classmates did.
+Therefore, cheaters cheat every honest member of the class — including their friends.
+And it's particularly dishonorable to cheat one's friends.

 Here is still another consideration.
 Ethical persons only choose an action if it would be okay for everyone in similar circumstances to do the same.
 Apply that to cheating.
 Imagine everyone cheating everyone.
 That would be disastrous.
 So, using the above standard, cheating is not okay.
-Imagine a physician who cheated their way through medical school now faced with saving someone from a potentially deadly disease.
-How about an architect who cheated his or her way through learning how to build structures that won't collapse?
+Imagine a physician who cheated their way through medical school now faced with saving someone from a potentially deadly disease they knew nothing about.
+How about architects who cheated their way through the instruction regarding how to build structures that won't collapse?
 Each of us repeatedly benefit from others who did not and do not cheat.
-We sometimes even depend upon that with our very lives.
-So it would definitely not be okay if everyone, even a lot of people, cheated.
-Right?
+We might even depend upon that with our very lives.

-Cheating also involves using others to get what we want without regard for other people's rights.
+Cheating also requires using others to get what we want.
+We behave without regard for their rights.
 The rights of the teacher and the other test takers, for instance.
-People aren't things and should not be treated as if they were.
-Cheating requires doing just that to them.
+People aren't mere objects and should not be treated as if they are.
+Cheating requires doing just that.
 Therefore, it is wrong.

-Finally, in deciding what is morally right we need to consider the total good and the total harm that will result from our action.
+We also need to consider the total good and the total harm that will result from our action.
 With cheating the total harm typically outweighs the total good.
-Put another way, honest effort provides greater benefits to a greater number.
+Honest effort provides greater benefits to a greater number.
+Does that matter?
+If you're a decent human being it does.

-That also reveals why cheating is usually morally wrong.
-I say "usually" because it certainly matters what you are cheating at.
-For instance, if you are an inmate in a concentration camp and cheating the SS will save your life.
-In other words, cheating is perfectly okay IF in doing so you only break evil or ridiculous rules.
+Remember, though, cheating is only usually wrong.
+"Usually" because it matters why you are cheating and in what context you cheat.
+For instance, if you are an inmate in a concentration camp and cheating the guards would save your life of the life of another.
+In circumstances similar to this cheating is morally obligatory.

 Summary

-(This is an edited version of something I wrote in 2009.)
+(This is an edited version of something originally written in 2009.)

 No comments: